About our gin

 Unfortunately we cannot accept delivery instructions.
 Our products are age-restricted and therefore we cannot arrange delivery to neighbours or for parcels to be left in secure locations (e.g. your porch): a signature from a responsible adult is required.
 If you are not available when a delivery attempt is made, Royal Mail will leave a calling card and you should follow the instructions on this to re-arrange delivery.

 If you are local to the area you can choose to ‘click ‘n collect’ your order from a participating venue when buying online from our website.

 You can also find us at local events so keep an eye out on Twitter.

 Please note that it is not possible to collect your order from us as we are not open to the public.

 Stripe is a globally recognised online payment solution which is very similar to PayPal.
 We use Stripe to process payments for orders made via our online shop.
 Both Stripe and our website are secure and your payment details are not stored by us.

-We ship via Royal Mail.
-In accordance with licensing laws, we require the signature of a responsible adult on delivery so we will dispatch bottles to you using the Royal Mail Signed For service.
+We ship via ParcelForce.
+In accordance with licensing laws, we require the signature of a responsible adult on delivery.
 Each 50cl bottle, with protective packaging, weighs around 1KG.
-Our bottles are made from solid, quality, Italian glass.
-These costs are therefore reflected in our delivery charges.
+Our bottles are made from premium Italian glass.
+The weight of your order is therefore reflected in our delivery charges.